Rough and wild looking,

 Hunter's Prey:

-At 3rd level, you gain one of the following features.
+When you choose this archetype, you gain one of the following features.

-Colossus Slayer.
-Your tenacity can wear down
+Colossus Slayer: Your tenacity can wear down

 the most potent foes.
 When you hit a creature with a